 Getting ready to move?
 If you're moving household goods from your home in Massachusetts to another location within Massachusetts, your mover must be licensed by the Massachusetts Department of Public Utilities (DPU).
 The DPU helps you by setting certain licensing and insurance requirements which movers must meet and by investigating complaints if you have a problem with your mover.
 No matter where you are moving or whether the move is large or small, you should take the time to carefully plan your relocation.
 This information will help you begin the process of moving within Massachusetts.

 A personal recommendation is the best way to start.
 Whether you use a company recommended by friends or choose a company through its advertising, be sure that any company you contact has an up-to-date DPU operating certificate number.
 All household moving companies in Massachusetts must be licensed by the DPU to operate in Massachusetts.
 They are subject to state laws and the Department's rules and regulations.
 For example, movers licensed by the DPU are required to carry a minimum amount of cargo insurance.
 However, your ability to recover for loss or damage is dependent upon your agreement with the mover.
 All movers are also required to file the rates charged for various moving services.
 These rates are called a tariff and they are filed with the DPU and available to the public.

 A written estimate where a company representative comes to your home is one of your best safeguards against overcharges and other potential issues.
 Verbal estimates over the phone or email are non-binding.
 To obtain a reasonably accurate estimate, you must show the estimator everything you intend to ship.
 An estimate is not a bid or a contract and choosing the mover submitting the lowest estimate will not assure you of the lowest cost move.
-Regardless of any estimate provided, the final amount you must pay for your move is determined by the hourly rate or actual weight of your household goods, the amount of packing completed, and any other additional services performed by the mover.
+Regardless of any estimate provided, the final amount you must pay for your move is determined by the hourly rate, the amount of packing completed, and any other additional services performed by the mover.